 Biliary cirrhosis is a chronic disease that results in bile duct inflammation or irritation, but the exact cause of the condition is unknown.

-The clay-colored stool is one of the most common during biliary cirrhosis, the bile duct is destroyed, and bile flow might affect that, ultimately turning healthy poop into a light-colored stool.
+The clay-colored stool is most common during biliary cirrhosis, as the bile duct is destroyed, and bile flow might affect that, ultimately turning healthy poop into a light-colored stool.

 You may have been born with structural defects in your biliary system that prevent bile flow, and light-colored stool can be its symptom.
 Biliary structure arises from the narrowing of the bile duct post-gallbladder surgery.
 Suppose you notice pale poop regularly; taking notes and consulting a doctor is essential.
-In order to diagnose any structural defects, your doctor may recommend tests or imaging, including scans, X-rays, or blood tests.
+To diagnose structural defects, your doctor may recommend tests or imaging, including scans, X-rays, or blood tests.

 Pancreatic issues such as pancreatitis and pancreatic cancer can cause pancreatic juice secretion by the digestive system.
 Its juice is a combination of digestion-friendly enzymes that play a role in the digestion and metabolism of macronutrients, including fats, carbohydrates, and protein.